whalebone/wb-docs/en/data_analysis.rst

-In case to know further information about domain, especially what score Whalebone assigns to particular domain, when was first seen and categorized as malicious, if it falls under regulatory category or what external sources know about it, then watch video below.
+In case to know further information about domain, especially what score Whalebone assigns to particular domain, when was first seen and categorized as malicious, if it falls under regulatory category or what external sources know about it, then watch step-by-step video below:

 .. raw:: html